jmabuin/CPM/README.md

 * doc - Documentation.
 * script - Scripts that can be used to start or stop the daemons.
 * src - **CPM** source code.
 It includes the source of the three programs.
-* build - Directory where the final compiled programs are stored.
-This directory is created when building the application.

 # Getting started #